msinghp/MachineLearning/mlproj.md

 https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv

-The data consisted of 160 fields consisting of actual mesurement data together with derived data such as standard deviation, max, min and variances
+The data consisted of 160 fields consisting of actual mesurement data together with derived data such as standard deviation, max, min and variances.
+The data was collected from  from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.

 #####Study Design